How I Can Help

 - Taking up significant time (for OCD rituals)

-- Not improving with your support alone
+- Not improving on its own or with support

 If you're unsure, let's talk.
 A free consultation can help clarify whether therapy is the right next step.

-This is common, especially with anxiety—the very thing causing problems also makes seeking help feel scary.
+This is common, especially with anxiety.
+The very thing causing problems also makes seeking help feel scary.
 I'm experienced in working with reluctant kids and use a gentle, collaborative approach.
 We start where they are and build trust gradually.
 If your child is refusing entirely, we can begin with parent sessions to develop strategies for reducing accommodation and increasing motivation for treatment.

 All sessions are conducted via secure video platform.
 You'll need a private, quiet space, reliable internet connection, and a computer, tablet, or smartphone with camera and microphone.